 Users that view and/or interact with your video ads are added to YouTube lists.
 These remarketing lists can be created by first linking your YouTube channel to your Google Ads account.
-Learn more in About remarketing to YouTube viewers.
+Learn more about remarketing to YouTube viewers

 Users that have your app installed on their device are added to these lists and become eligible to be shown your ads while in other apps on the Google Display Network.
 Learn more About remarketing to App users.